Geotab/sdk-addin-samples/addin-heatmap/README.md

 # addin-heatmap
-This example demonstrates an add-in to visualize location history using a heat map.
+This add-in is visualizes the location history of a vehicle by displaying areas of "heat" on a map corresponding to the frequency in which they were at a certain location using [leaflet](http://leafletjs.com/) and [Leaflet.heat](https://github.com/Leaflet/Leaflet.heat).

 ## Getting Started